 Yet today the conditions to meet this are more challenged than ever before.
 At a time when customer service calls have become more complex (24% of Call Center workers need to consult with a colleague*), the staff that specialize in these calls are evermore distracted.

-The same research* found that 73% of decision makers see an increase in the complexity of customer interactions.
 In short, your business is now experiencing the perfect storm: conditions where the odds of failing in customer service are now stacked against you.